niuchuangnn/GATCluster/README.md

 By [Chuang Niu](https://scholar.google.com/citations?user=aoud5NgAAAAJ&hl), [Jun Zhang](https://junzhang.org/), [Ge Wang](https://www.linkedin.com/in/ge-wang-axis/), and [Jimin Liang](https://scholar.google.com/citations?user=SfkU4GEAAAAJ)

 ## Introduction
-This project is the Pytorch implementation of [GATCluster: Self-Supervised Gaussian-Attention Network for Image Clustering](https://arxiv.org/pdf/2002.11863.pdf).
+This project is the Pytorch implementation of [https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123700732.pdf) __at ECCV 2020.__
-__Accepted at ECCV 2020.__

 ## Installation
 Assuming [Anaconda](https://www.anaconda.com/) with python 3.6, the required packages for this project can be installed as: